brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 7. **Disable-Windows-Firewall.vbs**: Disables the Windows Firewall, allowing for network communication without firewall restrictions.

-8. **Grant-Full-Access-Legacy-App.vbs**: Grants execution permissions in the root folder of your legacy application for the common user profile of the station.
+8. **Grant-Full-Access-Legacy-App.vbs**: Grants execution permissions in the root folder of your legacy application for the common user profile of the workstation.

 9. **Renew-all-IP-Connections.vbs**: Renews all TCP/IP connections, ensuring network connectivity is refreshed and potentially resolving network issues.